krr-up/flatland/encodings/attempt_06/README.md

 * whether the train is moving or stationary (whether the cell at `T₀` differs from the cell at `T₁`), _{stationary, moving}_
 * the change in orientation from `T₀` to `T₁`, _{0º, 90º, 180º}_

 This yields 12 possible combinations, of which 5 are invalid and can be immediately discarded.
-The following table shows the appropriate action in each of the described scenarios:
+The following table shows the appropriate action in each of the remaining valid scenarios:
 | Type | Movement | Orientation | Action |
 | ---- | -------- | ----------- | ------ |
 | non-switch | stationary | 0º | `STOP_MOVING` |